stankovictab/upscaler/README.md

 - [x] Fix not being able to run if a folder has spaces in it.
 So escape whitespace and other characters?
 Maybe try and find a way to convert imported paths to absolute ones.
 This should fix spaces in file names aswell.
 - [ ] If you just say upscale 1, it'll create a folder 1 and an Upscaled folder in it.
 Make a check to see if "1" actually exists, if it doesn't, don't do anything.
 - [ ] See if the / at the end if passing a folder needs to be removed in order to not get the // thing in echos.
 Seems like it doesn't impact functionality.
-- [ ] Make a new flag `--avif` to force AV1 compression, as sometimes it works for ~80MB files.
-Very weird.
-Say it's experimental.
+- [x] Make a post on reddit about the ffmpeg issue.
+- [ ] Mention that you need imagemagick for the AVIF check.
+- [ ] Fix the qimgv AVIF script in scripts/.
-- [ ] Make the script executable from qimgv.
+- [ ] Make this script executable from qimgv.
-- [ ] Add file size compare up to 24MB to do AVIF or WEBP.
+- [x] Add image pixel count comparison in order to do AVIF or WEBP.
 - [x] Add flag to keep original upscaled image.
 - [ ] Add more models, for instance digital art ones, see what Upscayl uses.
-- [ ] Try and find the fix for ffmpeg's libaom-av1 encoder, maybe use SVT-AV1 instead, maybe use some API.
 - [ ] Think of a way to constantly show the full progress bar when upscaling a folder.
 For instance, look up how many images are in the folder, and count how many have been upscaled, then show the progress bar based on that after every upscale.

 ## Installation